Ouxsoft/LHTML/docs/README.md

 </html>
 ```

-##### Elements
+### Custom Elements
 LHTML5 modules allow for the language to also make use of custom elements that are not defined in the HTML5 spec.
 When an LHTML5 document is build for site visitor it SHOULD adhere to HTML5 standards without exception.

+#### Example
-The following is an example of an unparsed LHTML5 document, which is
-clearly unsuitable to send to a visitor's web browser without having been passed through an LHTML5 parser.
+The following shows an example of an unparsed document containing a few custom elements.
+This document would not be suitable to send to a site visitor's web browser without having been pass through to a parser.

-###### Example
+This example makes use of four Modules.
+These modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements.
+The `<html>` element invokes a module that adds the completed `<head>` element.
+The `<block>` element is replaced by a fully built HTML5 navigation bar.
+The `<h1>` element is part of the static page content; itt remains uninitiated and unaltered.
+The `<news>` element pulls up to 20 news stories from a database and display them with a `<div>` containing thumbnails and a headline.
+The `<footer>` section is automatically populated with a copyright notice.

 ```html5
 <html>
     <block name="NavBar" style="light"/>